Windows Defender Will Soon Start Removing Applications With Coercive Messaging: Cleaners and Optimizers Put on Notice - Slashdot

 Which is why I am one of those exceptionally evil people who believe you should have a license, training and certification to be allowed near ANY computer device.
 We require it for amateur radio, driving a car, practicing medicine, law, etc. Should need a license to use a computer too, so you know what the fuck you're doing.
 It's at a point where irresponsible usage of a computer HARMS OTHERS.

+Since there is no perfect security, there has to be a multi layered approach and A/V is one of these layers that provides herd immunity with hourly updates as threats are identified.

+MS providing an ineffective AV solution won't really affect their bottom line.
+A vendor w

-Will it stop APK (Score:2, Interesting)
+Will it stop APK (Score:3, Interesting)

 Re: (Score:1)